Participate In Research

 Jess De La Mare, as part of her PhD, is investigating how people judge online dating profiles.
 This study should take approx. 30 minutes.
 Click here to participate.
 If you'd like to complete the study on SurveyCircle, please click here.

-Jess De La Mare, as part of her PhD, is investigating how online dating use influences mental health.
-This study should take approx. 20 minutes.
+Molly Hendersen is investigating how hormonal contraception use is related to relationship preferences and attraction.
+This study should take approx. 15 minutes.
 Click here to participate.

-We are running a study investigating social perception of names.
-This study should take approx. 10 minutes.
+Cyrus Ng, as part of his undergraduate dissertation, is interested in the social perceptions of vegans.
+This study take approx. 10 minutes.
 Click here to participate.

 To participate in research from labs we collaborate with, follow the links below: